 The fact that we’re doing it with whole food ingredients instead of pills or powders allows for pets to receive these nutrients the way nature intended – with the vitamins, fibers, water content, and minerals that they need for a complete and balanced diet.

-Eastern Food Therapy Approach to Pet Allergies
+How Eastern Food Therapy Helps With Pet Allergies

 Provide Whole Food Nutrition, Balanced, and Complete Cooling Diets

 Try these formulas for cooling and soothing your pet’s itchy skin.